2008 Sark general election: Results

+By candidate

 After the results of the ballot were declared, a separate ballot was held among the 28 successful Conseillers to determine which would serve for two years, and which for four years, which is indicated by the figure after the number of votes.
 Since the initial period, Conseillers have served four-year terms with half elected every two years.